-This section of the A30 is the main link between West Cornwall and the Isles of Scilly and the motorway network.
-The route is particularly popular in the holiday periods when traffic flows are typically 25% higher than average.
-This has a marked effect on journey time reliability.
-The A30 between Chiverton Cross roundabout and Carland Cross roundabout will be brought up to current standards.
+This section of the A30 is the main link between West Cornwall and the Isles of Scilly, and the national motorway network.
+The route is particularly popular during the holidays when traffic flows are typically 25% higher than average; the resulting congestion, delays and rat running through local villages is hazardous, and poses serious problems for the local community, tourists and businesses in the region.

 The scheme in detail